javierluz/javierluz/README.md

 ## Hey!
 I'm Javier 🐽
+I'm a software engineer, ux/ui designer, tech entrepreneur and artist from Chile.
+I've founded a few startups over the years.
+Mostly failures.
+But with lots of learning.
+Currently focusing on B2B SaaS, interactivity, Machine Learning and enterprise software.

 <!--
 **javierluz/javierluz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.